How Google’s Perspectives Carousel Can Elevate Your Brand’s SEO Content Strategy

 It’s worth keeping an eye on!

-Although the Perspectives filter is a relatively new development, there have been some news articles and analysis written about it:
+Although Perspectives is a relatively new development (and the filter has since been retired, leaving just the carousel), there have been some news articles and analyses written about it:

-I’ll also create a video summary of this article soon.
+I’ll also create a video summary of this article, hopefully soon.

-Incorporating content types for Google’s Perspectives filter (and carousel) into SEO content strategies will involve some dedication, creativity, and a little trust.
+Incorporating content types for Google’s Perspectives carousel into SEO content strategies will involve some dedication, creativity, and a little trust.

-However, I believe the companies and marketers who embrace these higher worlds of opportunity may have a leg up for getting more (and targeted) organic visibility on Google Search in the future, particularly if Perspectives takes off.
+However, I believe the companies and marketers who embrace these higher worlds of opportunity may have a leg up for getting more (and targeted) organic visibility in Google Search in the future, particularly as reliance on AI Overviews grows and people hunger for authentic voices — real perspectives. 😉

-I’ll add more information and other insights to this article as I learn them.
+I’ll add more information and other insights to this article as I learn them, and make incremental improvements to the content.

 Until next time, enjoy the vibes: